James Campbell, 1st Baron Glenavy: Courts of Justice Act 1924

 Lord Glenavy died in Dublin in 1931 and was buried in the city's Mount Jerome Cemetery.

 Family

 His parents were Colonel William Mussen Campbell and Delia Poole Graham, the daughter of Henry Francis Graham of Newtown Abbey, County Kildare.
 William and Delia lived at Prospect House, Terenure, County Dublin.
 His paternal grandfather's family was from Glenavy and Magheragall in County Antrim.

+In 1884, he married Emily McCullough and they had three sons and one daughter, including Charles and Cecil.
 His son Charles married the Irish artist Beatrice Elvery, whose family founded Elverys Sports.

 His grandson, under the name Patrick Campbell, was a noted satirist in the early years of television.
 He was a longtime captain of one of the panels in the BBC gameshow Call My Bluff against British comedy writer Frank Muir.
-Another grandson, Michael Campbell, later the 4th and last Lord Glenavy was the author of the work of gay literature, Lord Dismiss Us.
+Another grandson, Michael Campbell, later the 4th and last Lord Glenavy, was the author of the work of gay literature, Lord Dismiss Us.